 3. Factory reset your device

-A factory reset essentially removes all the content from your device, but you will be able to re-download your apps, free eBooks, and your best ebook titles from the Cloud, or directly from your Amazon library.
-Be warned though, your WiFi connection and any parental controls you had set-up will need to be entered again.
+Be warned: a factory reset does remove all the content from your device, but you will be able to re-download your apps, free eBooks, and your best eBook titles from the Cloud, or directly from your Amazon library.
+It's worth noting though that your WiFi connection and any parental controls you had set up will need to be entered again.

-As a side note, restoring factory settings is a handy trick to remember if you decide to sell your Kindle or give it away to someone; it enables you to present the device empty.
-All a new owner would need to do is re-register the Kindle to their own Amazon account.
+As a side note, restoring factory settings is also a handy trick to remember if you decide to sell your Kindle or give it away to someone.

 What to do if all else fails